kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 M(\sqrt{2}, 1) = 1.1981402347355922074399225.
 $${#eq:agm-root2-one}

 Comparing [@eq:pi-varpi-ratio] and [@eq:agm-root2-one] it is clear that their numerical results agree up to the sixteenth decimal place.
 The fact that two computations from two very different directions---mathematically speaking---have led to the same result, is unexpected to say the least.
 Gauss was astounded.
-But unlike most people, he went on to _prove_ that the two expressions on the left hand side of these equations are indeed equal not just numerically, but indeed mathematically, i.e.,
+But unlike most people, he went on to _prove_ that the two expressions on the left hand side of these equations are indeed equal, not just numerically, but mathematically too:
 $$
 \frac{\pi}{\varpi} = M(\sqrt{2}, 1)
 $${#eq:ratio-agm}